PhoneWalletKeys/PhoneWalletKeys/README.md

-- 🔭 I’m currently working on object oriented programming.
-- 🌱 I’m currently learning Ruby and Ruby on Rails.
+- 🔭 I’m a recent graduate from Actualize who specializes in Ruby and Ruby on Rails.
 - 📫 How to reach me: rsvetter91@gmail.com
 - 😄 Pronouns: he/his
-- ⚡ Fun fact: I met Tony Hawk at an airport!